swch/strivve-docs/src/pages/resources/job-progress/index.md

 NEWCREDS\_RECEIVED | No | VBS has acknowledged receipt of new credentials.
 TFA\_RECEIVED | No | VBS has acknowledged receipt of tfa code.
 UPDATING | No | VBS is authenticated with merchant site, client application may choose to let the user navigate away.
-CANCEL\_REQUETED | Yes | Job is not longer needed by the user, and can be safely deleted.
+CANCEL\_REQUESTED | Yes | Job is not longer needed by the user, and can be safely deleted.
-CANCELLED | No | Job has successfully been cancelled.

 There are other statuses that may be returned, but they are mostly informational.
-IMPORTANT: Any status that starts with "PENDING" indicates that a request message has been posted for that job, and the envelope_id will be required for a response.
+IMPORTANT: "PENDING_NEWCREDS" and "PENDING_TFA" indicates that a request message has been posted for that job, and the envelope_id included in the message will be required for a response.

 ### Termination types